rutujads-1/Global-Electronics-Retail-Sales-2016-2021/README.md

 Apart from the year end Q4 spike, there are **seasonal spikes across the months of April to June** with spikes in revenue being **prominent in May** across majority stores for all product categories through all  years till 2019.
 These spikes could indicate increased demand in the summer months while overall sales in Q1 and Q2 are slow.

-Another pattern found across some outlets is that certain stores **are not showing month on month revenue growth** from October to December in **Q4** which is **alarming** because Q4 is the main heavy demand season.
+Another pattern found across some outlets is that certain stores **are not showing month on month revenue growth** in  **Q4** which is **alarming** because Q4 is the main heavy demand season.
 This pattern is again seen across categories and could have an impact specifically in case of high revenue generating categories like computers.

 ### Customer Profile Analysis